-Thus, the requirement to expend extra time or effort can reduce motivation to comply with a warning (Dingus et al., 1991; Wogalter et al., 1987, 1989).
+Thus, the requirement to expend extra time or effort can reduce motivation to comply with a warning (Dingus, Hathaway, & Hunn, 1991; Wogalter et al., 1987; Wogalter et al., 1989).
 A method to reduce the cost of compliance is to make the directed behavior easier to perform.
 For example, if hand protection is required when using a product, gloves might accompany the product.
 Safe use of a product should be as simple, easy, and convenient as possible.

 Also, the costs of noncompliance can affect compliance motivation and behavior especially when the potential consequences are severe.
 When severe consequences are likely, people are more motivated to carry out safety behavior.
-Thus, to benefit motivation, injury associated with noncompliance should be explicitly stated in the warning (Laughery et al., 1993a).
+Thus, to benefit motivation, injury associated with noncompliance should be explicitly stated in the warning (Laughery, Vaubel, et al., 1993).
 Explicit injury-outcome statements such as "Can cause liver disease-a condition that almost always leads to death" provide reasons for complying and are preferred to general, non-explicit statements such as "Can lead to serious illness."
 In a sense, compliance decisions can be viewed in part as a trade-off between the perceived costs of compliance and noncompliance.

-Severity of Consequences
+4.9.2 Severity of Consequences

 A related issue to the costs of noncompliance is the severity of consequences.
 Perceived severity of injury is intimately tied to risk perception, as discussed in Section 4.8.
 Severity of injury is a factor in people's reported willingness to comply with warnings.
-People's notions of product hazardousness are substantially based on the perceived potential injury severity (Wogalter et al., 1991, 1993a).
-Likelihood of injury, however, is not as strongly tied to people's hazard-related judgments (Wogalter and Barlow, 1990; Young et al., 1990).
+People's notions of product hazardousness are substantially based on the perceived potential injury severity (Wogalter et al., 1991; Wogalter, Brems, et al., 1993).
+Likelihood of injury, however, is not as strongly tied to people's hazard-related judgments (Wogalter & Barlow, 1990; Young et al., 1990).
 These findings support the importance of clear, explicit consequence information in warnings.
 Such information can be critical to people's risk perception and their evaluation of trade-offs.

-Social Influence and Stress
+4.9.3 Social Influence and Stress

 Another motivator of warning compliance is social influence.
-Research (Wogalter et al., 1989) has shown that if people see others comply with a warning they are more likely to comply themselves.
+Research (Wogalter et al., 1989) has shown that if people see others complying with a warning they are more likely to comply themselves.
 Similarly, seeing that others do not comply lessens the likelihood of compliance.
 Social influence is an external factor because it is not part of the warning design.
-An example of a risky behavior that is strongly influenced by social interaction is the "sharing" of prescription medications by teenagers (Goldsworthy and Mayhorn, 2009; Goldsworthy, Schwartz, and Mayhorn, 2008b).
+An example of a risky behavior that is strongly influenced by social interaction is the "sharing" of prescription medications by teenagers (Goldsworthy & Mayhorn, 2009; Goldsworthy, Schwartz, & Mayhorn, 2008b).
 Explicit warnings are needed to counteract misconceptions associated with social factors.

-Other factors that influence motivation to comply with a warning are time stress (Wogalter et al., 1998a) and mental workload (Wogalter and Usher, 1999).
+Other factors that influence motivation to comply with a warning are time stress (Wogalter, Magurno, et al., 1998) and mental workload (Wogalter & Usher, 1999).
 In high-stress and high-workload situations, competing activities absorb some of the cognitive resources available for processing warning information and carrying out compliance behavior and thus reduce their effectiveness.